 4. Cosplay can be a way of life.

-Socializing, expressing yourself and enjoying the process can all be great benefits of cosplay.
-Some people however, take it a step further and make cosplay their livelihood.
+Socializing, expressing yourself and enjoying the process can all be great benefits of masquerade.
+Some people, however, take it a step further and make cosplay their livelihood.
 In addition to their own costumes, they create cosplay costumes for others.
 This is one hobby that can be quite profitable if you have the passion and talent.

 The design, detail, and creativity that go into the average costume make it more art than game.
 However, unlike costume designers, you’re usually working with a limited budget and without a team of professional when you start creating your costume.
 That’s pretty impressive!

-Many cosplay designers share their ideas online.
+Many costume clothing designers share their ideas online.
 You can follow step by step instructions on ways to make an incredible costume on Youtube. https://youtu.be/VZ5hnFF6EdE

 Moreover, you can buy a book from Amazon to learn how to make your cosplay costume.